amrhisham-95/uncle-Jack-s/README.md

 4.I Used TabLayout, Navigation Drawer, Bottom Navigation and also Menu in this app.

-5.I uploaded 2 branches: an app using Ktor Server as the backend in one version, and Firebase Realtime Database as the backend in another.
+5.I uploaded an app using Ktor Server as the backend.

 ## Installation
 1.Clone the app using Git or import it to Android Studio.